 It will apply the first function for each row in a column and then go to the next column.

-As we said before, it will calculate from the first row to end row in a Pane or group.
+It will calculate from the first row to the end row in a Pane or group.

-Pane Down then down
+Tableau Pane across then down calculation

-Tableau Table Calculation – Specific Dimension
+Tableau Table Calculation on Specific Dimension

 As we said before, use your own dimension to compute the calculation.
 Here, it applies the FIRST function for each quarter.

 The FIRST function calculates each quarter and segment.

 Here, the FIRST function applies for each year and segment.